jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-29b.md

-+++
-title= "How does the stone that makes alchemy work?" description= "This studies the substance through which the generation of gold and silver may be artificially accomplished, and comments on the operation leading to it" image= "/covers/muq.jpg" date= 2022-01-11 author= "Ibn Khaldun" linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-29" linkbtext= "Part 29" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-30" linkftext= "Part 30" heading= "Part 29"
-+++
+---
+title: "How does the stone that makes alchemy work?"
+description: "Some philosophers have thought such a stone is found in animals, plants, minerals, or in everything"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 29b"
+date: 2021-11-26
+---

 Some philosophers have thought such a stone is found in animals, plants, minerals, or in everything.